why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/index.md

 __Choosing a distribution__

-For experienced users, this section describes what differentiates openSUSE from other distros, and helps you get to know the unique features and make informed choices during the install process.
+For experienced users, this section describes what differentiates openSUSE from other distros, and helps you get to know the unique features and make informed choices during the installation process.

 __Preparing the installation media__